Libraries

 Defining your research question

-It is important to have a well-defined research question and to be clear about your objectives when you start work on a systematic review.
-If your research question is too broad, you will be overwhelmed with a large number of irrelevant results; equally, if it's too specific you may miss relevant evidence.
+It's important to have a well-defined research question and to be clear about your objectives when you start work on a systematic review.
+If your research question is too broad, you may be overwhelmed with a large number of irrelevant results; equally, if it's too specific you may miss relevant evidence.
 The School of Health Sciences have a useful introduction outlining why ‘Asking the right question’ can help in the search for evidence, and explaining how to construct good questions using the PICO technique discussed below.

 Frameworks to help define your research question

 You will first need to define your research question.
 Using a research question framework can help you structure your question and enable you to find the information you need most effectively.
 The PICO (Population/Patient, Intervention, Comparison, Outcome) framework is commonly used in systematic reviews and works well for reviews of effectiveness using a single comparative study design.
-You can find out more about PICO from this 5-minute tutorial from the Cushing/Whitney Medical Library at Yale University.

 There are a number of different frameworks available, and the one you use will depend on whether your review plans to explore quantitative or qualitative evidence and the specific purpose of your review: